Experts in digital safety

-“Chat with random strangers online – it’s fun!” proclaims the home page of Omegle, contradicting the stranger danger advice every parent (ever) has tried to instil in their child while surfing the internet.
-If you’ve never heard of Omegle, that welcoming sentence probably tells you everything you need to know, but if your child wants to use Omegle to talk to strangers, read on to learn more about this potentially dangerous website and how it could spell trouble for young users.
+“Chat with random strangers online – it’s fun!” proclaims the home page of Omegle, contradicting the stranger danger advice every parent (ever) has tried to instill in their child while surfing the internet.
+If you’ve never heard of Omegle, that welcoming sentence probably tells you everything you need to know, but if your child wants to use Omegle to “meet new friends”, read on to learn more about this potentially dangerous website and how it could spell trouble for young users.

 What is Omegle?

 Omegle is a website offering free online chat with anyone, anywhere in the world, without the need to register.
 The platform was created by a teenager themselves – 18-year-old Leif.
 K Brooks launched the site in 2009, initially with just text chat, followed by video chat in 2010.